 We would be delighted to provide a quotation for supply of trees inoculated with an appropriate species of truffle fungus.
 The below truffles species are suited to the climate of the UK and are found across a wide area of Europe, from Ireland to the Balkans, from Portugal to Sweden.

-- Summer (Burgundy) Truffle (Tuber aestivum var uncinatum) on English Oak (Quercus robur) or European Hazel (Corylus avellana).
-We can also supply Evergreen (Holm) Oak (Quercus ilex) but are out of stock until this winter.
+- Summer (Burgundy) Truffle (Tuber aestivum var uncinatum) on English Oak (Quercus robur) or European Hazel (Corylus avellana)or Holm (Evergreen / Holly) Oak (Quercus ilex) trees

 - Whitish Truffle (Bianchetto) (Tuber borchii) on English Oak (Quercus robur) or European Hazel (Corylus avellana)